-Mitzi M. Montoya became the Sara Hart Kimball Dean of the College of Business at Oregon State University in August 2015.
-She is responsible for providing leadership of the college, which is focused on innovation and entrepreneurship and serves more than 4,700 students, including 3,500 business majors and pre-majors, nearly 850 business and entrepreneurship minors and 300 graduate students.
+Mitzi M. Montoya, Ph.D., became the Sara Hart Kimball Dean of the College of Business at Oregon State University in August 2015.
+She is responsible for leadership of the college, which emphasizes entrepreneurship, analytics and ethics in all academic programs.
+The college serves more than 4,000 students in undergraduate and graduate business majors and minors.

-During her time at ASU, Dr. Montoya positioned the university as a national leader in the growing maker movement and developed public-private partnerships to advance a regional innovation system, including development of a public, open prototyping facility that united the community, local companies and the university; she also established the Aerospace & Defense Research Collaboratory, a statewide platform for collaboration across the aerospace and defense supply chain and research institutions, and she led ASU’s USAID-sponsored global training program for clean energy.
+During her time at ASU, Montoya positioned the university as a national leader in the maker movement and developed public-private partnerships to advance a regional innovation system, including development of a public, open prototyping facility that united the community, local companies and the university.
+She established the Aerospace & Defense Research Collaboratory, a statewide platform for collaboration across the aerospace and defense supply chain and research institutions, and she led ASU’s USAID-sponsored global training program for clean energy.

 Montoya spent 15 years at North Carolina State University, where she held the Zelnak Chair in Marketing & Innovation in the Poole College of Management.
 At NC State, she founded and led the Innovation Lab, a collaborative research and education initiative involving the management, design, engineering and textiles colleges in partnership with corporate sponsors.